OMRF/complex-quantifier/README.md

 ## Downloads

-Downloads are available in the releases section in the right side of your screen on desktop.
+Downloads are available in the releases section on the right side of your screen on desktop.

 ## Development